akashchgupta/test/README.md

   -- Refresh: Refresh the current directory listing.
   -- Home: Navigate to the home directory.
   -- Upload: Upload a file and press Refresh button to see updated listing.
+- This app doesn't use OAuth.
+So you need your "Access Token" from Dropbox App console.

 ### Upload File